Eyesore123/project-management/README.md

 * Password confirmation for signup
 * Password reset form on the login page and a working password reset using email
 * Users can delete comments from projects (own comments only)
-* Users can update their projects
+* Users can update their projects.

 Known issues: